themesberg/flowbite/content/components/button-group.md

 </div>
 {{< /example >}}

-## Button & info (New)
+## Button group info

-Use the following code to stack together buttons into a single group.
+Use this example to stack a button with an icon with another informational button.

 {{< example class="flex justify-center" github="components/button-group.md" show_dark=true >}}